 Usually, additional systemic symptoms occur alongside a viral rash.
 The American Academy of Dermatology recommends seeking medical attention if a viral rash spreads too quickly, if there are signs of a bacterial infection, if it is painful, or if it lasts longer than a week without improving.

-Can Covid-19 cause a rash?
+Can COVID-19 cause a rash?

-Research shows that Covid-19 may cause a viral rash in as many as 20.4% of people infected with the virus.
+Research shows that severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which causes COVID-19, may cause a rash in as many as 20.4% of people with the virus.
 This rash is most likely to appear on the hands and feet.
-The rash may look similar to a rash caused by an allergy or infection, a rash with blisters, hives, or purpura.
+It may look similar to a rash from an allergy or infection, a rash with blisters, hives, or purpura.